adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 ## Releasing new versions

-Releasing versions requires administrator access to the SourceHut and GitHub repositories.
 Version releases should adhere to [semantic versioning](https://semver.org/).
-Releasing new versions involves the following steps:

-1. On the `dev` branch, increment the version number in `Project.toml`.
-2. Merge the `dev` branch into `main`.
-3. Create an annotated tag on `main`, with a message in the format `<PackageName> v<version> [(un)registered]` (the last component should indicate if the release will be registered in the Julia General Registry).
+Code that is on `next` may undergo a few patch version increments before making it to `main`, so stable releases might skip a few tags.
+Online documentation is only built for stable versions, so releasing stable versions requires administrator access to the online GitHub repository.

+### Releasing a new version on `next` (unstable)

+1. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire tree.
+2. Verify that any tests are passing locally.
+3. Update the documentation, including `docs/make.jl` if needed, but **do not run `docs/make.jl` yet**.
+3. Update `Project.toml` with the new version number.
+4. Update `docs/src/changelog.md` with the date of release and a concise list of changes.
+5. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
+5. Commit the changes to `next` with a message like `Prepare release v<version>`.
+6. Create an annotated git tag with `git tag -F docs/src/changelog.md`
+7. Push `next` to all remotes (with `--follow-tags`).

+### Releasing a new version on `main` (stable)

+Once a release is considered stable enough, it can be merged onto `main` from `next`.
+Then the HTML documentation also needs to be built:

-4. Create a documentation branch with `git switch -c gh-pages-<version>`.
+1. Create a documentation branch with `git switch -c gh-pages-<version>`; **all remaining steps are to be performed on this branch**.
-5. Build the web docs with `julia --project=docs/ docs/make.jl`.
+2. Build the web docs with `julia --project=docs/ docs/make.jl`.
-6. From the project root: `mv docs/build site`.
+3. From the project root: `mv docs/build site`.
-7. Remove the `docs` folder **only on this branch** (due to GitHub Pages inflexibility).
+4. Remove the `docs` folder **only on this branch** (due to GitHub Pages inflexibility).
-8. On the documentation branch: `mv site docs`.
-9. On the documentation branch: `git add -A`, `git c -m "Docs for v<version>"`, push changes to all remotes, push tags to all remotes.
+5. From the project root: `mv site docs`, `git add -A`, `git c -m "Docs for v<version>"`.
+6. Push both `main` and the documentation branch to all remotes (with `--follow-tags`).
-10. In the GitHub repository web UI, navigate to `Settings > Pages`, change the branch accordingly and make sure it is looking in the `docs/` folder.
+7. In the GitHub repository web UI, navigate to `Settings > Pages`, change the branch accordingly and make sure it is looking in the `docs/` folder.